phalcon-orphanage/docs/en/reference/controllers.rst

     }

 You may do many "forwards" as you require.
-If there are not pendent action the dispatch loop will reach the end, and automatically will pull down the view part of MVC managed by Phalcon_View.
+If there are not pendent action the dispatch loop will reach the end, and automatically will pull down the view part of MVC managed by `Phalcon_View`_.

+.. _Phalcon_View: ../api/Phalcon_View.html

 Initializing Controllers
 ------------------------